pkirkham/pkirkham.github.io/_posts/pyrus/2024-02-12-coolprop-versus-ppr78-eos.md

     This should make a new folder 'CoolProp' in the directory from which the command was run.

  3. Make a build subfolder in the 'CoolProp' directory using your file explorer of choice.
 I've managed to build from the same files on Windows and Linux using Windows Subsystem for Linux, so I made two folders: 'build-win' and 'build-linux'.
+For MacOS you could make a directory 'build-macos' instead.
 Alternatively you can do this from the command line.

 	<pre>
 	cd CoolProp